leaf-ai/studio-go-runner/docs/message_privacy.md

 Encrypted payloads use a hybrid cryptosystem, [please click for a detailed description](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).

-Message signing uses Ed25519 signing as defined by RFC8032, more information can be found at[https://ed25519.cr.yp.to/](https://ed25519.cr.yp.to/).
+Message signing uses Ed25519 signing as defined by RFC8032, more information can be found at [https://ed25519.cr.yp.to/](https://ed25519.cr.yp.to/).

-Ed25519 certificate SHA1 fingerprints, not intended to be cryptographicaly secure, will be used by clients to assert identity, confirmed by successful verification.a  Verification still relies on a full public key.
+Ed25519 certificate SHA1 fingerprints, not intended to be cryptographicaly secure, is used by clients to assert identity, confirmed by successful verification.
+Verification still relies on a full public key.

 <!--ts-->